ShakyTruce/shakytruce.github.io/pages/Researchers.md

+---
+title: For Researchers
+layout: about
+permalink: /researchers.html
+---

 # Future Research
 To explore similar issues regarding Civil Rights Research, see these resources from the Mississippi State University Libraries.